peteski22/blog/docs/posts/posts/mcp-identity-crisis.md

 ------

-*The author is a Staff Engineer at Mozilla.ai, creator of [mcpd](https://github.com/mozilla-ai/mcpd), with extensive experience in enterprise authentication systems including work at HashiCorp on Vault and major financial institutions.
-This analysis is based on public specifications, official implementations, and established industry patterns.*
+*This analysis is based on public specifications, official implementations, and established industry patterns.*